CircuitryAndCodery/HierGen/docs/usage.md

 * `Tokenizer.cursor` -- get or set the current cursor location
 * `Tokenizer.source` -- get the source_name from `LineInfo` (or filename if using a file)
 * `Tokenizer.line_no` -- get the 1 based line number from `LineInfo`
-* `Tokenizer.whole_line` -- get the entire line which includes indent, content, and comment
+* `Tokenizer.line` -- get the entire line which includes indent, content, and comment
-* `Tokenizer.line_content` -- get just the content part of the line
+* `Tokenizer.content` -- get just the content part of the line
 * `Tokenizer.start` -- get the index of the first non-indent character
 * `Tokenizer.end` -- get the index of the first comment character or the end of the line
 * `Tokenizer.remaining` -- get the string that goes from the `.cursor` to the `.end`